jack-blackson/ioBroker.countdown/README.md

 ## Features to implement
 * Better checks for correct data input

+## Displaying alarms
+The adapter prowides you automatically a json table.
+You just need to use it with the json table widged.
+Please tick "No Header" there.
+It is possible to either display the short text or the long text.

 ## How to create alarms
 The adapter is using states in the channel setup to create the alarm details.